Worst-Case Distance-Aware Error Bounds for Neural Networks: EXPERIMENTS AND RESULTS

 where state $\bfx \in \bbR^4$ contains position and velocity in $x$ and $y$ directions.
-Here, $f$ is the nominal dynamic or drift term, $g$ is the control effectiveness matrix, $\bfu$ is the control input, which are accelerations in $x$ and $y$ directions, and $d$ is the disturbance.
-A \ac{MPC} controller without considering the obstacle was adopted to find the unsafe path of the next state to reach, and a \ac{CBF} control based on~\cite[eq.
-17]{cheng2020safe} construct to find the closest safe control input considering the obstacles.
-The paper constructs a quadratic program for \acs{CBF} based optimization problem by bounding the disturbance $d$ in a polytope.
-We used the predicted worst-case error bound of 2-layer DAREK (D2), 2-layer K-DAREK (K-D2), and 3-layer K-DAREK (K-D3) models as bounds on the polytope.
-D2 has two spline layers with a hidden unit of 5, K-D2 has the SNR-MLP of size [2,5] and a spline of [5,4], and K-D3 has an SNR-MLP of size [2,5,5] and a spline of size [5,4].
-We evaluate performance over 100 trials, recording the number of \textbf{success} runs-reaching the goal without colliding with any other car, \textbf{collision}-crashes into another car, and cases where the agent becomes \textbf{stuck}-fails to reach the goal, either due to being blocked (e.g., deadlock) or overly conservative behavior resulting from excessive uncertainty estimation.
-All the models are trained offline on data collected for 5000 steps without noise, for 300 epochs.
-We used different uniform noises for position and velocity as reported in Table~\ref{tbl:ControlExp} by $d_p$ and $d_v$.
-The total system Lipschitz has been considered as $\calL_f = \bar{d_p} + \bar{d_v} \text{dt}$, and the simulation step time of 0.1 is chosen for $\text{dt}$, where $\bar{d_p}$ and $\bar{d_v}$ are position and velocity error bounds.
-Results show that while K-DAREK has a slightly lower success rate, however, it results in fewer collisions, which is in agreement with 1D experiment that K-DAREK is more conservative and has fewer violations.
-K3 has larger error bounds, which suggests sacrificing success rate for fewer collisions.
+Here, $\bff$ denotes the nominal drift dynamics, $\bfg$ is the input gain matrix, $\bfa$ is the control input (accelerations in $x$ and $y$ directions), and $\bfdelta$ represents unknown uncertainty in the dynamics.
+The control policy first computes an optimal but potentially unsafe trajectory using an \ac{MPC} controller that ignores obstacles.
+Then, following~\cite[eq.~17]{cheng2020safe}, a \ac{CBF}-based controller is applied to compute the closest safe control input that respects the obstacle constraints.
+A quadratic program is formulated for the \ac{CBF}-based optimization problem, where the unknown uncertainty $\bfdelta$ is bounded inside a polytope.
+We use the worst-case error bounds predicted by DK2, KDK2, and KDK3 to define this polytope.
+Models use 5 hidden units.
+We evaluate performance over 50 trials, recording the number of \textbf{success} runs-reaching the goal without colliding with any other car, \textbf{collision}-crashes into another car, and cases where the agent becomes \textbf{stuck}-fails to reach the goal, either due to being blocked (e.g., deadlock) or overly conservative behavior resulting from excessive uncertainty estimation.
+All models are trained offline for 300 epochs on 5000 noise-free data points collected.
+We add uniform noise at three levels (5\%, 10\%, and 15\%) independently to each of the position, velocity, and acceleration, denoted by $\bfdelta_p$, $\bfdelta_v$, and $\bfdelta_a$.
+Considering all permutations of these noise levels results in 27 experimental setups, each repeated 50 times.
+The dynamics in Equation~\ref{eq:system-dynamics} update position and velocity as $\bfp_{t+1} = \bfp_t + \bfv_t dt + \delta_p$ and $\bfv_{t+1} = \bfv_t - k_v |\bfv_t|^2 + k_d(|\bfv_t|+1)dt (\bfa + \delta_a) + \delta_v$, where $k_d$ is the acceleration scaling factor.
+The unknown part of the system is $\tilde \bfp_{t+1} = \delta_p$ and $\tilde \bfv_{t+1} = k_d(|\bfv_t|+1)dt \delta_a + \delta_v$.
+The Lipschitz constant derivation for this unknown dynamics model with respect to velocity gives $\calL_{\partial \tilde p_{t+1}/\partial v} = 0$, and differentiating the velocity update gives $\calL_{\partial \tilde v_{t+1}/\partial v} = k_d \delta_a dt$.
+We use $k_d = 1.0$, and $dt = 0.1$ for the simulation step time.
+The position and velocity disturbances, $\delta_p$ and $\delta_v$, are not captured by this Lipschitz constant; they are instead captured through the error-at-knots term (Sec.~\ref{sec:error-analysis}-3), since they enter the dynamics additively rather than through a term whose sensitivity the Lipschitz constant measures.
+Detailed results of this simulation are reported in Table~\ref{tbl:ControlExp}.